kurthuff/wpg_food_desert/README.md

 Used to locate supermarkets in Winnipeg, this queries the Overpass API, and by running pull_osm_supermarkets.py, saves data/reference/winnipeg_supermarkets.geojson.
 This list of supermarkets is explored and cleaned in osm_eda.ipynb.

-4) Company Websites<br>
+4) Company Websites with geocode<br>
 Used to build a reliable address inventory of supermarkets and large independent grocery stores.
+Using QGIS and the MMQGIS plugin, I chose 'Geocode CSV with Web Service', specifying the fields needed.
+Used OpenStreetMaps/Nomanatim as Web Service.
+This creates lat and lon fields using addresses.

 5) 2021 Census Information for Winnipeg Neighbourhoods<br>
 The page linked below gives an alphabetical listing of Winnipeg's 2021 census data for neighbourhoods.
 I used this